-- providing information on job opportunities in the disability field to encourage the recruitment of young and continuing education students; - emphasizing, throughout the curriculum, community inclusion of all people with disabilities; - creating opportunities for interaction among the students, faculty, staff, and members of the community with and without disabilities; - promoting the value of a Disability Specialist degree or certificate in the job market; - 5. introducing students to assistive technology and other innovations in the continuously evolving field of supporting people with disabilities in the community.
+- providing information on job opportunities in the disability field to encourage the recruitment of young and continuing education students; - 2. emphasizing, throughout the curriculum, community inclusion of all people with disabilities; - creating opportunities for interaction among the students, faculty, staff, and members of the community with and without disabilities; - promoting the value of a Disability Specialist degree or certificate in the job market; - introducing students to assistive technology and other innovations in the continuously evolving field of supporting people with disabilities in the community.

 Because of the flexible nature of this program, students may select a full- or part-time plan of study for an associate degree or a certificate option.
-Each student is encouraged to seek field work in a variety of settings.
-These experiences assist in developing the student's work competencies.